notifi-network/notifi-sdk-ts/packages/notifi-node/README.md

 client.removeEventListener('gqlComplete', eventHandler);
 ```

+## Contributing & Testing

+We welcome and appreciate your contributions!
+Please review our [contribution guidelines](https://github.com/notifi-network/notifi-sdk-ts?tab=readme-ov-file#contribute-to-the-repository-for-contributors) before getting started.

+To ensure a smooth contribution process, please follow the steps below to confirm that all tests pass before submitting your changes:

+    - Fill in the credentials in the `.env.example` file and rename it to `.env`.
+    - Run `npm run test` to execute all tests.

+If your contribution includes a new feature, you may also want to create a dedicated test case within the` __tests__/NotifiNodeClient.test.ts` file to validate its functionality.

 ## More example

 - [notifi-node-sample](): An example demonstrating how to use the `@notifi-network/notifi-node` package on express.js server.